*EOFY T&Cs.

 Professional Diploma Pathway

-Postgraduate Pathway for Aesthetic Medicine
+Postgraduate Pathway for Aesthetic Medicine with the University of South Wales

 This pathway is suitable for doctors who are mainly interested in clinical academic study.
 The Postgraduate Diploma and Master of Science in Cosmetic Medicine is studied entirely online through Diploma MSc and awarded by the University of South Wales (UK).
 Medical professionals who successfully complete the HealthCert Professional Certificate, Advanced Certificate and Professional Diploma of Aesthetic Medicine will be eligible to apply for Recognition of Prior Learning (RPL) for module 1 of the Postgraduate Diploma of Cosmetic Medicine which will save them time and fees.
 When the Postgraduate Diploma has been successfully completed, doctors can apply for credit towards the MSc in Cosmetic Medicine awarded by the University of South Wales.
 Please apply directly here